Jubatian/rrpge-spec/specs/cpu_arch.rst

 Two additional supervisor mode registers are provided specifying user mode stack top and stack bottom.
-When stack accesses are generated outside these bounds, it is trapped (through an identical mechanism to interrupts) by the kernel which terminates the offending application.

-The only exception is executing a subroutine return with having BP equal the stack bottom.
-This operation passes control back to the supervisor mode.
+When stack accesses are generated outside these bounds, it is trapped (through an identical mechanism to interrupts), so the kernel may act upon it.
+A different method should be realized if the offending instruction is a Return, with the BP being equal the stack bottom, which should identify a return to supervisor mode.

-In the RRPGE system the stack top is fixed at 0x8000 (32768).
-The stack bottom is zero for the main program, for user mode program execution in interrupts, see the Interrupts section.
+In the RRPGE system the kernel on stack addressing traps will terminate the application.
+A return to supervisor mode results in a normal ("clean") application exit.
+The stack top is fixed at 0x8000 (32768), and the stack bottom is fixed at 0, corresponding with the stack size of 32 KWords.